thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the Azure Migrate project key.](images/Exercise1/key.png "Azure Migrate project key")

-4. Read through the instructions on how to download, deploy and configure the Azure Migrate appliance.
+4. Read the instructions on how to download, deploy and configure the Azure Migrate appliance.
 Close the 'Discover machines' blade (do **not** download the .VHD file or .ZIP file, the .VHD has already been downloaded for you).

 5. In a separate browser tab, navigate to the Azure portal.
 In the global search box, enter **SmartHotelHost**, then select the **SmartHotelHost** virtual machine.